FleppyGamer/chale-von-engels/README.md

-# Chalé Von Engels
+# Chalés Von Engels

 ## About
-This is a website project for a fictional mountain house that can be rented during certain seasons of the year.
+This is a website project for a fictional mountain house condominium that works as a hotel.

 ## Access the project!
 Link: https://chale-von-engels.vercel.app